-Students sometimes ask the administration and faculty to provide a list of recommended courses, in addition to those that are required for a BU Law JD degree.
-It is unlikely that the faculty or practicing attorneys would agree about what courses should be on such a list.
+Students sometimes ask the administration and faculty to recommend other "core" courses that virtually all students should take, even though they are not formally required.
+While I offer a few recommendations below, you should keep in mind that there's no single solution (otherwise we would have more requirements!).
+Indeed, if you speak to faculty, students, and attorneys, you will hear a wide range of views about what courses are essential to the law school experience.
 A program of courses should reflect a balance between your interests in particular courses or professors, the areas where you expect to practice and the skills you will need, and topics that are foundational or the subject of the bar examination.
-You should therefore consult your faculty adviser (assigned in your first year at BU), other faculty members, attorneys, and your peers to obtain a range of perspectives that can inform your decisions.
+You should therefore consult your faculty Connections adviser, other faculty members, attorneys, and your peers to obtain a range of perspectives that can inform your decisions.

 The next few pages nevertheless contain some general advice about course selection.
 Afterwards you will find additional advice from the Career Development Office.
-My personal list of courses that almost every law student should take is short: